apache/sqoop/docs/src/site/sphinx/Tools.rst

   sqoop2-tool verify

-.. note:: Running tools while the Sqoop Server is also running is not recommended as it might lead to a data corruption and service disruption.
+.. note:: Stop the Sqoop Server before running Sqoop tools.
+Running tools while Sqoop Server is running can lead to a data corruption and service disruption.

 Verify
 ======